-The ISM, Music Mark and the MTA launch #CanDoMusic campaign to protect music in schools
+The ISM, Music Mark and the MTA launch #CanDoMusic campaign

 On 11 August 2020 the ISM, Music Mark and the Music Teachers’ Association (MTA) launched a UK-wide campaign, #CanDoMusic.
 This campaign, launched as schools return in Scotland, aims to ensure all children and young people can resume their musical learning this autumn.
 Its mission is to celebrate and unlock the innovation of music teachers and senior leaders, to share practical ideas and resources that will deliver music in engaging and inspiring new ways, and to support schools in ensuring that music plays a central role in rebuilding their school communities.